FynnHR28/COSC122_Farming_Sim/README.md

 Your house: you can walk into the house on the map just by walking into it, and you can exit by walking into the southern most tip of the interior.
 While inside the house: You can also customize the look of the farm by clicking on the table in the middle of it while it is highlighted.
 This activates a creative mode where you can move around tree, soil, and grass tiles by clicking on two of them, causing a swap.
 Note you cannot swap soil tiles when they have a crop growing in them, nor can you swap any of the other tiles.

-To reiterate, in this game you can move your items around freely, equip whatever you want, and complete various activities like planting
-Crops in soil, harvesting said crops, fishing, trapping bunnies, and customizing your farm.
-The game itself has guides built into it to help the player learn how to do things.
-Typing 'h' while playing opens a help menu, and the inventory also includes some info about switching items.
-The key thing to remember is you can only trigger an interaction with a tile if you are clicking with the mouse within the tile that is in front of you, which is highlighted with a white rectangle.